vectorNull/CarAuction-App---Microservices/README.md

 In a production environment, I would probably use something like AWS Cognito.
 I am only adding authentication to the auction service which allows users to create a new auction.
 Anonymous access will be allowed for other services.

+# What I did not cover in this project:
+- Refresh tokens
+- Forgot Password functionality
+- Email confirmation
+- Consent
+- 2FA

+I may come back and add that.
+However, my main focus was microservices architecture.

 ## ![YARP - Yet Another Reverse Proxy](https://microsoft.github.io/reverse-proxy/index.html)

 YARP, short for "Yet Another Reverse Proxy," is a powerful and flexible open-source reverse proxy project developed by Microsoft.
 YARP is designed to simplify and enhance the management of HTTP and HTTP/2 traffic routing for your applications and services.
 Whether you're working with microservices, API gateways, or complex web applications, YARP provides a robust solution to efficiently handle incoming requests, distribute traffic, and manage authentication and security.